Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Training and evaluation baselines

 As a baseline, we trained a time-domain DAE model with the same dataset.
 The temporal wavelet used for training is simulated with a car speed of 30 mph (shown in Fig.~\ref{fig:wavelet_comparisons}) matching the speed limit of the Sand Hill road.

 We also benchmark our spatial DAE model using a conventional spatial deconvolution algorithm with an objective function:

-Notations have the same meaning as in equation~\eqref{obj_dae}.
-Note that $[k*x]_d$ stands for convolution in space between a known spatial impulse response kernel and the underlying impulse model, $x$.
+Note that $[k*x_q]_d$ stands for convolution in space between a known spatial impulse response kernel, $k$, and the underlying impulse model, $\hat{x}_q$ stands for the deconvolution output. $y_q$ represents the input. $k$ and $\rho$ have the same meaning as in equation~\eqref{obj_dae}.
 One commonly used algorithm to solve this optimization problem is the Iterative Shrinkage Thresholding Algorithm (ISTA; \cite{Chambolle1998, Daubechies2004}).
 For this study, we adopt an accelerated version of ISTA (Fast-ISTA or FISTA) due to the reason described in \cite{Beck2009}, which exhibits faster convergence guarantees.
 With FISTA performing spatial deconvolution, signals at each time index are processed independently.